 The scoreboard is designed to be plugged into a US standard (NEMA 5-15R) 120 VAC receptacle.
 We recommend providing a disconnect switch to kill power to this receptacle when the scoreboard is not in use.
-Each control console also requires a power receptacle.
-These need not be attached to a disconnect switch since the consoles can easily be unplugged and are typically stored between games.
-Control consoles used with external ScoreLink transmitters will need an extra receptacle for each transmitter's power supply.
+The control console also requires a power receptacle.
+This receptacle need not be attached to a disconnect switch since the console can easily be unplugged and is typically stored between games.